Norsemen (TV series)

 In September 2020, it was announced that the show had been canceled and would not return for a fourth season.

 Synopsis

-Norsemen takes place in 790s Norway, with various characters taking leading roles as the series develops.
-The story covers the life of Vikings in the village of Norheim, with day-to-day happenings and strife of varying comedic degrees.
-As the series progresses, disputes with neighboring villages, including a rival tribe led by the ruthless Jarl Varg, and the efforts of a Roman slave, Rufus, to modernize Norheim's culture, result in ongoing conflicts.
+Norsemen takes place in 790s Norway, with various characters taking leading roles and forming their own storylines as the series develops.
+The story covers the lives of Vikings in the village of Norheim, with their day-to-day mundanities and strifes presented to high comedic effect.
+As the series progresses, disputes with neighbouring villages—such as a rival community led by the ruthless Jarl Varg—and the efforts of Roman slave Rufus to modernise and sophisticate Norheim's culture result in ongoing conflicts and dramas.